C Sharp syntax: readonly

 The readonly keyword does a similar thing to fields.
-Like fields marked as const they cannot change once initialized.
-The difference is that you can choose to initialize them in a constructor, or to a value that is not known until run-time.
-This only works on fields. readonly fields can either be members of an instance or static class members.
+Like fields marked as const their value cannot change once initialized.
+The difference is that one can choose to initialize them in a constructor, or to a value that is not known until run-time.
+This works only on fields. readonly fields can either be members of an instance or static class members.